-Unicorns in Latin America are in samba mode
+Unicorns in Latin America

 Unicorns have taken over Latin America during the pandemic.
 According to Crunchbase, at least 24 companies have crossed the $1 billion USD valuation mark and have amassed close to $14 billion over the last year.
 And the reason behind angel investors pouring out their pockets in LATAM?
 There are mainly three factors: mobile growth, startups solving real problems, and fintech, fintech, and fintech.

 First, people have moved towards mobile devices, as the primary way to access the internet in the region and stay connected for business and recreation.
 Users are spending around 3 hours a day on social media.
 Countries leading the mobile growth in the region are Brazil, Mexico, and Argentina.
 More well-established e-commerce companies, such as MercadoLibre (NASDAQ: MELI), have benefited from the growth in the region.

 Besides this, due to lack of infrastructure in the region, there is opportunity for startups to create full-stack solutions for their customers.
 For example, the used car Mexican platform, Kavak, allows users to buy used cars online in emerging markets where potential buyers often struggle to dodge fraud and obtain loans.
 Other examples include Brazilians prop-tech Loft and MadeiraMadeira, specializing in home products.

 Also, startups are trying to find simple solutions for real-life retail problems and fill in sector gaps such as retail, B2B payments, and credit.
 B2B payment companies have benefited from the opportunity outside the region, such as Global Payments Inc (NYSE: GPN).